 And then there’s the unfortunate and hard truth that sometimes we have no direct influence over the people we love most.
 A sad fact is that sometimes our witness, even our silent witness, can aggravate a heart that is ignoring or is hostile toward God, us, or both.
 We even may have faced the distress of botching what we thought was a perfect opportunity to be a fisher of men.
 These realities may lead us to paralysis if we despair, or pursuing them more aggressively if we feel like we’ve got nothing to lose.
 Those are “us-centered” approaches rather than God’s, so we best go back to square one, where we consult the Creator.

 It also may help to recall that even those who literally walked with Christ got confused and confounded.
 Think of Peter’s denials.
 Think of doubting Thomas.
 There are questions and mysteries.
 And for individuals who don’t have a spiritual mindset, there may be no inkling that there are questions they could be asking, Godly answers to questions or challenges they face, or revelations that address mysteries.
-Thoughts about God or Godly matters may not be on their radar.
+Thoughts about God or Godly matters may not exist in their minds.
 At all.
 Even if they “should” be.

 That doesn’t mean our intervention is unnecessary.
 It’s likely just different than what we envision.
 As the saying goes, we have to ‘stay in our lane’, cultivating our faith and offerings, That’s actually good news: it’s not all dependent on us.
 More good news: instead of derailing a situation by taking charge, we’re letting God be God, and He’s very good at it!
 Trust that He can even work around our clumsy attempts to assist.